bgribble/lw/README.md

 README.md
 ```

-And here's the one more like what I actually want to use:
+And here's one more like my actual use case:

 ```
 $ git status